digiur/GDCICD/README.md

 ## Under Construction

 - This project is under active early development and subject to change.
-Thanks to github's versioning pinned versions of actions are immutable, but may become unsupported quickly.
+Thanks to github's action versioning with tags, pinned versions of actions will not change, but may become unsupported quickly.

 ## 🚀 Quickest Start ⚡️